The historical importance of Coimbra is massive, it’s one of Portugal’s oldest cities, since Roman times, this city was already an important location.

-The best way to do your journey Coimbra is on foot because the city has two zones, the upper section (Alta), where you can find the University, Joanina Library and Sé Velha and the lower section area (Baixa), the old part of the town which is more commercial with restaurants, and tiny tascas (budget eateries).
+The best way to do your journey to Coimbra is on foot because the city has two zones, the upper section (Alta), where you can find the University, Joanina Library, and Sé Velha, and the lower section area (Baixa), the old part of the town which is more commercial with restaurants, and tiny tascas (budget eateries).

 Visiting Coimbra and not visiting the University is like going to Rome and not seeing the Pope.
 To get to the university, start from the Almedina Tower, the entrance gate forming part of the wall that surrounded the old city situated in the lower section of the city.
-In here you can explore the alleys that date back to the 8th century.
-Keep on walking and from here you will have to “climb the mountain” through staircase from Rua de Quebra Costas (built to get from the downtown to the uptown), to the Sé Velha square.
+Here, you can explore the alleys that date back to the 8th century.
+Keep on walking and from here you will have to “climb the mountain” through a staircase from Rua de Quebra Costas (built to get from downtown to uptown) to the Sé Velha square.

 Here, you can visit The Sé Velha (Old Cathedral), a church that resembles a fortress financed by the first king of Portugal, Afonso Henriques.

 Continue your walk through the University buildings, passing by the Faculty of Medicine and others.
-You can also visit the New Cathedral (Sé Nova), originally a Jesuit church built slowly over a hundred years which stands out against another point of interest, the Machado de Castro National Museum, famous for its collections of paintings, sculpture, gold work and tapestries, as well as for the elegance of its panoramic Loggia which rests on an amazing Roman crypt, the precious remains of Civita Aeminium Forum.
+You can also visit the New Cathedral (Sé Nova), originally a Jesuit church built slowly over a hundred years which stands out against another point of interest, the Machado de Castro National Museum, famous for its collections of paintings, sculptures, goldwork, and tapestries, as well as for the elegance of its panoramic Loggia which rests on an amazing Roman crypt, the precious remains of Civita Aeminium Forum.